AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       DistributionMapping dm {ba};

-Oftentimes what one needs is simply making a copy.
+or by simply making a copy,

 .. highlight:: c++